 Support the Statewide Traffic Record System to establish data integration and exchange initiatives to improve the quality, accuracy, integrity, timeliness, completeness, consistency and accessibility of DWI records for the courts, MVD, law enforcement, state agencies, other government entities and the general public.
-This will include funding for proof of concept and pilots for data integration between law enforcement, the courts and MVD.
-Also, this will include administrative costs related to the activities of the STREOC and STRCC, including implementing and updating the Strategic Plan.
+This includes funding for proof of concept and pilots for data integration between law enforcement, the courts, and MVD.
+Also included are administrative costs related to the activities of the STREOC and STRCC, and implementing and updating the Strategic Plan.